emipa606/LootBoxes/README.md

 ### Small common chest
 A simple small loot box which contains items which help you at the start of the game.
 Food, material, some valueables, apparel, even weapons and more.

 *» A small common loot box.
-Open it and get a change to recive powerful and valuable items!*
+Open it and get a change to receive powerful and valuable items!*

 ### Large common chest
 A simple large loot box.
 This one can contain many different items.
 With some luck you can get enough material to build a small base, weapons to arm your whole colony or some really rare artefacts.